 - What levels of nutrient removal can our soil-forest systems sustain with no or only minor decrease in productivity capacity?
 What elements will become limiting first in the face of accelerated removals, and how will soils or forest types differ in response? - 2.
-How can we objectively predict the nature and magnitude of possible decreases in productivity, and what measures can be devised to avoid or mitigate such decreases, or even to increase productivity? - 3.
-What will be the physical consequences, if any, of more frequent traffic by heavy harvesting equipment, and lower returns of organic matter to the soil? - 4.
+How can we objectively predict the nature and magnitude of possible decreases in productivity, and what measures can be devised to avoid or mitigate such decreases, or even to increase productivity?

+- 3. What will be the physical consequences, if any, of more frequent traffic by heavy harvesting equipment, and lower returns of organic matter to the soil? - 4.
 What unplanned secondary changes are likely as a result of altered nutrient circulation; as for example, in species composition, habitat diversity or pest problems?

-One landmark symposium was held in 1988 as the 7th North American Forest Soils Conference [44], and it holistically evaluated the state of knowledge on sustainable soil productivity.
-As part of this symposium, Powers et al. [45] reviewed the evidence available at that time for actual productivity declines.
+One landmark symposia was held in 1988 as the 7th North American Forest Soils Conference [44], and it holistically evaluated the state of knowledge on sustainable soil productivity.
+As part of this symposium, [45] reviewed the evidence available at that time for actual productivity declines.
 They found that of the scant evidence indicating productivity declines, reductions in site organic matter and/or soil porosity were common among the situations.
-In addition, limitations in modeling, chronosequences, and retrospective research [46] prompted the group led by Dr. R.F.
-Powers to design a long-term study aimed at answering some of these most difficult questions related to harvesting and soil productivity.
-This experiment, termed the Long-Term Soil Productivity (LTSP) experiment [45, 47], was intended to provide scientific progress toward an understanding of mechanisms related to sustaining soil productivity in managed forests as well as practical guidelines for managers.
+In addition, limitations in modeling, chronosequences, and retrospective research [46] prompted the group lead by Bob Powers [FS3]to design a long-term study aimed at answering some of these most difficult questions related to harvesting and soil productivity.
+This experiment, termed the Long-Term Soil Productivity (LTSP) experiment [45,47], was intended to provide scientific progress toward an understanding of mechanisms related to sustaining soil productivity in managed forests as well as practical guidelines for managers.
 While not specifically designed to test the impacts of biomass harvesting, its design was ideal for testing specific issues inherent in biomass harvesting (e.g., soil organic matter removal and compaction within a climatic gradient).

-Unlike most forest soil disturbance and harvesting studies. the LTSP experiment did not test specific harvesting technologies or silvicultural treatments.
+Unlike most forest soil disturbance and harvesting studies, the LTSP experiment did not test specific harvesting technologies or silvicultural treatments.
 It imposed gradients ranging from minimal disturbance of site organic matter and soil porosity change to maximum disturbance.
 Thus, it did not compare operational "conventional" harvesting to "biomass" harvesting, but it did compare a minimum level of site organic matter removal, bole-only harvesting (only the locally merchantable bole was removed) to complete tree removal (similar, although more intensive than operational "biomass" harvesting) and complete aboveground organic matter removal (including forest floor removal, but stumps and coarse roots were not removed).
 Similarly, soil porosity loss was not accomplished by testing "wet-weather harvesting" to "dry harvesting" with current mechanical technologies.
-Gradients of porosity reduction were imposed from no traffic on plots to severe porosity reductions and were applied to the entire plot.
-These treatments were conducted during the harvest of mature forest stands on National Forests and partner lands throughout the USA and Canada beginning in 1990 and continuing throughout the early 2000s across dozens of sites throughout most major timber-producing areas.
-Many of these sites and the research conducted therein where later incorporated into the USDA Biomass Research Center programs.
+Gradients of porosity reduction were imposed from no traffic on plots to severe porosity reductions, and were applied to the entire plot.
+These treatments were conducted during the harvest of mature forest stands on National Forests and partner lands throughout the U.S. and Canada beginning in 1990 and continuing throughout the early 2000s across dozens of sites throughout most major timber producing areas.

-This experiment represents the most widespread, coordinated, long-term test of varying levels of harvest intensity on soil productivity in the world and has been maintained as a grass-roots effort by the scientists and land managers since the mid-1990s.
+This experiment represents the most widespread, coordinated, long-term test of varying levels of harvest intensity on soil productivity in the world, and has been maintained as a grass-roots effort by the scientists and land managers since the mid-1990s.
 The oldest site, installed on the Palustris Experimental Forest in central Louisiana, was just measured for its 25th year of growth response.
 This study network, which also encompasses many affiliate studies using amelioration or other silvicultural treatments, provides one of the most comprehensive tests of the basic questions posed by Stone (1979) available.